-So how do you know if your team or consultant has the experience and skill set required to effectively address the organizational change management critical success factors?
+Most ERP consultants aren’t well-equipped to handle the complexities of change management.
+How do you know if your ERP consultant has the experience and skillset to address change management?
 Here are three questions to ask when trying to identify the best organizational change management consultant for your ERP project:

 1. What is your organizational change management methodology?
-Every ERP consultant will tell you that they have an organizational change management methodology.
+Every ERP consultant will tell you that they have a change management methodology.
 It may be one-dimensional and myopically focused on software training, but it exists.
-However, not all organizational change methodologies are created equally.
-An effective approach will be structured, repeatable and address the various dimensions of organizational change – not just the more obvious ones (like training to use the ERP software).
+However, not all change methodologies are created equally.
+An effective approach is structured, repeatable and addresses the various dimensions of organizational change – not just the more obvious ones, like ERP training.
 Look for steps in the process that will address organizational readiness, change impacts on employees, stakeholder alignment, communications and other key components required for a successful implementation.
-Refer toPanorama’s PERFECT Change™ organizational change management methodology for examples of the types of processes and experience you should expect from your ERP consultant.

 2. How does your approach address the soft and hard sides of organizational change management?
-Organizational change management involves a spectrum of activities, ranging from more “touchy feely” activities, such as communication and leadership, to more tangible components, such as end-user training.
-An organizational change strategy will only be effective if it addresses both sides of the spectrum – and everything in between.
-On the one hand, your organizational change plan should include employee communications, stakeholder alignment, organizational readiness and other things that that may seem unrelated to ERP implementations on the surface, but still critical to their success.
-On the other hand, your organizational change plan should also include more tangible outputs, such as benefits realization, skills assessments and other easier-to measure tactics.
-You will often find that among the consultants that do have decent expertise in organizational change management, most tend to be overly focused on one side of the spectrum while neglecting the other.
+Organizational change management involves a spectrum of activities, from communication and leadership, to more tangible components like end-user training.
+A change management strategy will only be effective if it addresses both sides of the spectrum – and everything in between.
+On one hand, your change management plan should include employee communication, stakeholder alignment, organizational readiness and other aspects that that may seem unrelated to ERP implementations on the surface, but still critical to their success.
+On the other hand, your change management plan should include more tangible inputs, such as a benefits realization plan, skills assessments and other easier-to measure tactics.
+You will often find that among the consultants that do have decent expertise in organizational change management, most tend to be focused on one side of the spectrum while neglecting the other.

-There are several more questions that you should ask when seeking out a potential organizational change management consultant to help ensure that the “people” side of your implementation is not overlooked.
-This is hands-down the most important aspect of an ERP implementation, so it is critical that you have the right outside skill sets, methodologies and experience base.
+There are several more questions that you should ask when seeking out a potential change management consultant to ensure the people side of your implementation is not overlooked.
+This is hands-down the most important aspect of an ERP implementation, so it is critical that you have the right skillsets, methodologies and experience.